brucefan1983/GPUMD/README.md

 * Force evaluation for many-body potentials has been significantly accelerated by using GPUs [1], thanks to a set of simple expressions for force, virial stress, and heat current derived in Refs.
 [2, 3].
 * Apart from being highly efficient, another unique feature of GPUMD is that it has useful utilities to study heat transport [2, 3, 4, 5].
 * It can run MD simulations with the machine-learning based force constant potential (FCP) [6].
 * It can train the NEP machine-learning potential [7, 8] and run MD simulations with it.
+See this [nep-data Gitlab repo](https://gitlab.com/brucefan1983/nep-data) for all the published NEP potentials and the related training/testing data.

 ## Prerequisites